 Welcome to inTAXicating.

 As the primary author, Warren Orlans, has over 20-year's experience in the taxation industry, 11 of them working for the Canada Revenue Agency (CRA), and 7-years working in the private sector Managing the tax departments for large financial institutions.

 If you have a collections, compliance or audit issue with the CRA, inTAXicating is the place you need to contact.

 inTAXicating works in strategic partnership with amazing accountants, tax lawyers, insolvency practitioners, mortgage brokers, debt counselling experts and much more.

-If you have a tax question, feel free to ask in the comments, or email me at either firstname.lastname@example.org, or email@example.com.
+If you have a tax question, email it to firstname.lastname@example.org or to email@example.com.

 View all posts by Warren Orlans